Gene Wockenfuss: Early life, education, and career

 Originally from Ipswich, South Dakota, Wockenfuss played football for the Dakota State Trojans in the late 1970s and early 1980s.
 While there, he earned a spot on the All-SDIC team in 1982.
 He graduated from Dakota State University with a bachelor's degree in 1983.
 Wockenfuss then spent time coaching at Polk-Hardville High School from 1983–1988 and Valley High School in Valley, Nebraska from 1989–1990.
 Wockenfuss then spent two seasons with the South Dakota State Jackrabbits as a graduate assistant during the 1991 and 1992 seasons.
 He then spent eight years as an assistant football coach and assistant athletic director at Doane University in Crete, Nebraska.

 In 2002, Wockenfuss was hired as the next head coach of the Dakota State Trojans.
 He spent two seasons as head coach, accumulating an overall record of 3–17.
-In June of 2004, he stepped down as head coach after being named the interim athletic director at Dakota State.
-He was named as the full time athletic director in December of 2004, a role that he held until 2012.
+In June 2004, he stepped down as head coach after being named the interim athletic director at Dakota State.
+He was named as the full time athletic director in December 2004, a role that he held until 2012.